Special Junmai sake "Kawaguchi Natto"

 Sake with a natto label, a taboo for sake breweries?
 A collaboration between two companies from the same hometown: Tokubetsu Junmai Sake Kawaguchi Natto (Kurihara City, Miyagi Prefecture)

 ...Hmm?
 Isn't natto supposed to be the arch-enemy of sake breweries?
 Even I, a sake novice, have heard this before, which is confusing.
-This time,special junmai sake, Kawaguchi Nattowe'll unravel the mystery of
+This time, we 'll unravel the mystery of this special junmai sake, Kawaguchi Natto !

 Is natto bacteria the enemy of sake brewing?

-As anyone who has ever applied to tour a sake brewery knows, natto bacteria are generally considered to be the natural enemy of sake breweries
+As anyone who has ever applied to tour a sake brewery may know,natto bacteriaconsidered the arch-enemy of sake breweries.

 Image of a sake brewery